Organizations choosing to reaffirm their commitments to diversity, equity and inclusion (DE&I) must ensure that LGBTQ+ workers are not overlooked.

 For employers, the importance of a commitment to inclusion of everyone – and freedom for all employees to be themselves at work – cannot be overstated.

-McKinsey has researched the business effect of diversity, equity, and inclusion over the past decade, most recently reporting: “Our latest analysis reaffirms the strong business case for both gender diversity and ethnic and cultural diversity in corporate leadership—and shows that this business case continues to strengthen.
+McKinsey has researched the business effect of diversity, equity, and inclusion for more than a decade, and says: “Our latest analysis reaffirms the strong business case for both gender diversity and ethnic and cultural diversity in corporate leadership—and shows that this business case continues to strengthen.
 The most diverse companies are now more likely than ever to outperform less diverse peers on profitability.”
-According to McKinsey, gender diverse companies outperform others in profitability by 25%, while ethnically and culturally diverse firms outperform others in profitability by 36%.²

-Despite the evidence of positive business results presented by McKinsey and others, research by Catalyst confirms that LGBTQ+ employees often remain under-represented and unfairly treated in workplaces worldwide:³
+Despite the evidence of positive business results presented by McKinsey and others, updated research from Catalyst confirms that LGBTQ+ employees often remain under-represented and unfairly treated in workplaces worldwide:

 In the U.S., 45% of LGBTQ+ employees report experiencing harassment, hiring discrimination, termination, or other unfair treatment at work.
-The percentage is almost identical for workers in Canada, and about one in five for those in the European Union.
+In Canada, 44% of LGBTQ+ workers report unfair treatment; and in the European Union, about one in five.

 LGBTQ+ workers in the U.S. earn less – about 90% of what typical employees earn.

-Two-thirds of LGBTQ+ employees in the U.S. say they’ve endured slurs, jokes, and negative comments about LGBTQ+ people in the workplace.
+Two-thirds of U.S. LGBTQ+ employees say they’ve endured slurs, jokes, and negative comments about LGBTQ+ people in the workplace

 In a business world where better results are proven to exist in companies that excel in DE&I, it is clear that much work remains to be done to ensure that the LGBTQ+ community can fully contribute in workplaces where they will be respected, valued, and feel safe to be themselves.